gwax/www-gwax/posts/2005/11/a-reason-not-to-hate-doa.rst

 fighting games, other than the high quality female chest rendering effects that make the 16 year olds oggle.
 You might be asking, what possible reason might a die hard Soul Calibur aficionado, like myself, have to like DOA?
-Well, it turns out that Tecmo's pulled a franchising fast one on me and included master ninja Ryu Hayabusa of Ninja Gaiden fame in their DOA games.
+Well, it turns out that Tecmo has pulled a franchising fast one on me and included master ninja Ryu Hayabusa of Ninja Gaiden fame in their DOA games.
 The problem here, of course, is that I didn't want a reason to like DOA, I was plenty content considering it a crappy